kriti-bhatia99/snakes-and-ladders/README.md

-In this AE you will create the classes required for a Snakes and Ladders game.
+This is CLI Snakes & Ladders game developed in Java.

 **Stage 1: The Player and Square classes**